diogo0587/Nitpicker/README.md

 # Nitpicker
-a third-party client Android software of bunkr-albums,optimizes the user experience
+a third party android client of bunkr-albums,optimizes the user experience